 I still think this is one of the best things I’ve eaten in Zicatela, Puerto Escondido.
 This street food stand opens at night, look around the corner from the Oxxo and walk down the alley before having a seat.
 Watch the women grill the tasty tlayudas in front of you and enjoy.
 One of the most authentic Puerto Escondido restaurant experiences to have on Zicatela beach.

 This is a Puerto Escondido restaurant staple that has solid breakfast and lunch options.
+They also have a great location in Rinconada, near Playa Carrizalillo.

 This is a coffee shop/bar combo that has good mezcal prices, an extensive mask collection, and live music.
 A good Zicatela spot to hang out for awhile.